minjaelee225/Dungeon/README.md

 # MysteryDungeon
-This is the repository for the dungeon crawler game
+This is the repository for the dungeon crawler game Mystery Dungeon, but Better

-Git Instructions
+# Git Instructions

 NOTE: Wherever double quotes appear, please use the name of your choice WITHOUT the quotes